They voted Trump and need health care. A Democrat-doctor volunteers

 Stan Brock founded Remote Area Medical, which has run this pop-up clinic for 18 years, to send doctors to developing countries.
 But he found the need was so great in Appalachia and other parts of the U.S. that the non-profit now runs dozens of free clinics each year right at home.

-Brock knows it can be a photo-opportunity for politicians.
-Democratic Gov. Terry McAuliffe visited Friday and almost didn’t recognize Sen. Tim Kaine (D), who was volunteering at patient registration.
+Brock knows it can be a photo opportunity for politicians.
+Democratic Gov. Terry McAuliffe visited Friday and almost didn’t recognize Sen. Tim Kaine, D-Va., who was volunteering at patient registration.

 But Brock, a former TV star as co-host of "Wild Kingdom" who at 80 still looks camera-ready, wants every politician to see the failures of the country’s healthcare system with their own eyes.